rohskopf/git-tools/README.md

 # Keeping usernames updated.

-Username is rohskopf and email is drew.rohskopf@gmail.com.
+Username is rohskopf and email is drew dot rohskopf at gmail dot com.
+Sometimes when using git on clusters, this will change to my cluster login settings, so I won't be using my actual git account.
 To verify, do:

     git config --list